 As men and women we are interconnected, interrelated, and interdependent.

-Looking at the passage itself we don’t see male authority; we have to bring it to the text with the assumption that “authority” is the figurative meaning of kephalē.
+So to sum up, looking at the passage itself we don’t see male authority; we have to bring it to the text with the assumption that “authority” is the figurative meaning of kephalē.
 Yet there is no internal support for this view.
 Men aren’t called to limit women’s public, verbal ministry, women aren’t instructed to get permission to speak, and men aren’t expected to control women’s attire.
 Rather, women can speak on their own initiative and possess authority over their own beings, though Paul was confident they would do the right thing.

 Just giving you a heads up.